-How To Get From Torp Airport To The Major Cities In South-Eastern Norway
+How To Get From Sandefjord Airport Torp To The Major Cities In South-Eastern Norway

 Sandefjord airport, more commonly known as Torp, is one of the medium-sized airports in Norway.
 It has lots of flights from most of Europe, as well as flights to and from other airports in Norway.